StrangeButUntrue/micropython-ri5/docs/library/utime.rst

 The ``utime`` module provides functions for getting the current time and date, measuring time intervals, and for delays.

-**Time Epoch**: Unix port uses standard for POSIX systems epoch of 1970-01-01 00:00:00 UTC.
-However, embedded ports use epoch of 2000-01-01 00:00:00 UTC.
+**Time Epoch**: In contrast to Unix (and the Unix port of Micropython) using 1970-01-01 00:00:00 UTC, embedded ports including the RI5 use epoch of 2000-01-01 00:00:00 UTC.

 **Maintaining actual calendar date/time**: This requires a Real Time Clock (RTC).
 On systems with underlying OS (including some RTOS), an RTC may be implicit.
 Setting and maintaining actual calendar time is responsibility of OS/RTOS and is done outside of MicroPython, it just uses OS API to query date/time.
-On baremetal ports however system time depends on ``machine.RTC()`` object.
-The current calendar time may be set using ``machine.RTC().datetime(tuple)`` function, and maintained by following means:
+On baremetal ports like the RI5 however system time depends on ``machine.RTC()`` object.
+The current calendar time may be set using ``machine.RTC().datetime(tuple)`` function.

-* By a backup battery (which may be an additional, optional component for a particular board).
-* Using networked time protocol (requires setup by a port/user).
-* Set manually by a user on each power-up (many boards then maintain RTC time across hard resets, though some may require setting it again in such case).

-If actual calendar time is not maintained with a system/MicroPython RTC, functions below which require reference to current absolute time may behave not as expected.
+On the RI5, the RTC seems to keep running while the Hub is either switched on or plugged into a USB power source.
+When not powered in this way it resets to the value 473385600 seconds, or 2015-01-01 00:00:00 UTC.
+Also interesting is that after a reset, the RTC only seems to start counting when it is first used to get the time since Epoch.
+(Use of the sleep/ticks functions don't count, but ``machine.RTC()`` functions ``datetime()``, ``wakeup()`` and ``calibration()`` do start it going.)

+The RI5 doesn't keep very exact time since its RTC is just based on CPU clock-cycles.
+The ``machine.RTC().calibration()`` function can be used to better approximate real time, but note that this may require tuning for a particular system, and the functions below should probably not be relied upon for exact timekeeping without access to an external time source.

 Functions
 ---------